 Hair soaps and solid shampoos offer many advantages

-Bar soap for hands, body and hair is making a comeback - rightly so, I think.
-In this article we want to focus specifically on cleansing products for the hair and clear up the different terms so that after reading you have the full perspective.
+Bar soap for hands, body and hair is making a comeback – rightly so, I think.
+In this article, we want to focus specifically on cleaning products for hair and clear up the different terms so that you have a clear perspective after reading.

-If you want to make your hair care more environmentally friendly and natural , shampoo bars and hair soaps offer a number of advantages.
+If you want to make your hair care more environmentally friendly and natural , shampoo bars and hair soaps offer some advantages.
 They save packaging material and are very economical because they do not use water as an ingredient.
 In addition, no product remains in the pack, as is the case with plastic bottles and pump dispensers.
-You don't need to worry when you travel that your shampoo will run out, and let's be honest: doesn't the wrong amount always come out of the tube?
+No need to worry about spilling your shampoo when you travel , and let's face it, doesn't the tube always come out with the wrong amount?

 The difference between hair soap and shampoo bars

 Even if hair soap and solid shampoo appeal to a more environmentally conscious target group, there is still a long way from pure nature in every chunk of foam.
 Again, you should take a look at the list of ingredients.
 And that's where the difference between solid shampoo and hair soap becomes apparent.
 They use fundamentally different cleaning ingredients.
-Shampoo Bars use surfactants for this – just like the liquid version – while Hair Soap is actually soap that has been enriched with nourishing oils.
+Just like the liquid version, shampoo bars use surfactants for this purpose, while hair soap is actually soap that has been enriched with nourishing oils.
 This is wonderfully natural, but brings with it a few special features in the application.

 As the name suggests, this is good old-fashioned soap.
 It cleans thoroughly, reliably dissolves grease and is in itself very easily biodegradable.
 It only has one small disadvantage, because it basically has a pH value of 9 to 10 - less is not possible with soap.
 For comparison: the pH of your skin is around 5.5.
 So that your scalp does not dry out, the hair soap recipe is extra mild.
-Glycerin is often added to it and it is overfatted.
+It often has glycerin added to it and becomes superfat .

 During manufacture, the fat is usually fully saponified with sodium hydroxide.
-In order to give hair soaps a replenishing effect and thus more care, they are super-greased.
+In order to give hair soaps a moisturizing effect and thus more care, they are superfatted.
 To do this, more oil is used than the sodium hydroxide can saponify.
-There are different excess levels for different hair types.
-If your hair quickly becomes greasy, it is better to use a lower level of excess fat (e.g. 6%), with very dry hair it can be more (15% to 25%).
+There are different levels of extra fat for different hair types.
+If your hair quickly becomes greasy, you'd better use a lower level of excess fat (e.g. 6%), but with very dry hair it can be more (15% to 25%).
 However, the more the soap is over-greased, the softer and more slippery it becomes, which is not for everyone.

 Is soap also vegan?

-But soap can also be obtained from vegetable oils.
+But soap can just as easily be made from vegetable oils .
 Sodium cocoate is made from coconut oil, sodium olivate is made from olive oil, and so on.
 Incidentally, palm oil (sodium palmate) is particularly suitable because it makes the soap firm and creates a nice foam.
 However, anyone who boycotts palm oil because of nature conservation is better off avoiding this ingredient.

-☝️ By the way, due to the high demand, coconut oil is also increasingly being used in monocultures.
+☝️ By the way, coconut oil is also increasingly relied on monocultures due to the high demand .
 What to do?
-1. less is more: use soap sparingly and until the end.
+1. less is more : use soap sparingly and until the end.
 And 2. reach for organic coconut oil or organic palm oil, they tend to come from mixed cultures.

 Does hair soap dull your hair?

-Yes.
-Immediately after washing, yes, but there is a simple reason for this and it wears off after a short time.
-The scaly hair surface stands up when it comes into contact with water.
+jain Immediately after washing, yes, but there is a simple reason for this and it wears off after a short time.
+The scaly surface of the hair stands up when it comes into contact with water.
 The alkaline pH of the soap enhances the effect, which is why the hair feels rougher or strawier shortly after washing.
 The cuticle layer actually reattaches itself within a few hours.
-But you might not want to wait that long, because hard water makes the straw effect uncomfortable.
-It's faster with the sour rinse.
-This ensures shine and suppleness.
+But you might not want to wait that long, because the straw effect is uncomfortable in hard water .
+The sour rinse is quicker.
+It provides shine and suppleness .
 It is a must for hard water and is also highly recommended in other respects.